rikedyp/documentation/language-reference-guide/docs/system-commands/ed.md

 `)ED` invokes the Dyalog editor and opens an Edit window for each of the objects specified in `nms`.

-If a name includes the slash character  ("\" or "/") it is taken to be the name of a file.
+If a name includes the slash character  (`\` or `/`) it is taken to be the name of a file.
 See [Editing Scripts and Text Files](../../../windows-ui-guide/editing-scripts-and-text-files).

 If a name is followed by a line number specified in square brackets, the Editor positions the cursor in the corresponding line.
-There must not be a space between the last character of the name and the "[".
+There must not be a space between the last character of the name and the `[`.

-If a name is not already defined it is taken to be a function or operator unless `type` is also specified.
+If a name is not already defined, it is assumed to be a function or operator unless `type` is also specified.

 You can specify the type of a new object by prefixing its name with a single symbol: